 Originally posted April 10, 2017

-Neuropathic pain is distinct from other types of pain.
+Chronic nerve pain is distinct from other types of pain.
 If a person breaks a bone, pain signals are carried via nerves from the site of the trauma to the brain.
-With neuropathic pain, however, pain signals originate in the nerves themselves.
+With chronic nerve pain, however, pain signals originate in the nerves themselves.

 In many cases, the nerves become damaged or dysfunctional after responding to an injury or trauma, causing hypersensitivity to pain.
 The nerves then send faulty signals of pain even when the injury has healed.
-The initial injury can occur in either the peripheral or central nervous system.
+The initial injury can occur in any part of the nervous system.

-Neuropathic pain, or neuropathy, is a chronic condition, meaning it does not go away.
+Nerve pain is a chronic condition, meaning it does not go away.
 Instead, the pain becomes the disease process.
-The terms sensory peripheral neuropathy and peripheral neuritis are sometimes used to describe neuropathy affecting the peripheral nerves.

-An estimated 7 to 10% of people have neuropathic pain.
-This article examines neuropathy and chronic back pain, and how the two conditions are related.
+An estimated 7 to 10% of people have nerve pain.
+This article examines chronic nerve pain and chronic back pain, and how the two conditions are related.

-Neuropathy can result from any type of pain that compresses or impinges on a nerve.
+Nerve Pain can result from any type of pain that compresses or impinges on a nerve.
 A herniated disc, for example, could press against a nearby nerve, causing pain.
-Neuropathic pain originating from the back or spine may include:
+Nerve pain originating from the back or spine may include:

 - Chronic pain radiating down the leg (lumbar radiculopathy, or sciatica)